genlm/llamppl/docs/batching.md

 But inference methods must maintain many particles at once.

 With auto-batching, LLaMPPL will execute particles' `step` methods concurrently, and automatically batch calls to large language models.
+This batching is handled by the `CachedCausalLM` object.

+If you are using the `vllm` backend, all batching decisions are handled internally by `vllm`.

-This batching is handled by the `CachedCausalLM` object, and its behavior is controlled by two parameters:
+If you are using the huggingface backend, the behavior is controlled by two parameters:

 * `lm.batch_size`: the maximum number of requests to batch.
 The default value is 20.
 * `lm.timeout`: if `lm.timeout` seconds pass with no new request, the current batch is processed even if not full.
 The default value is 0.02.